Fiardika/Prv-Documentation-Test/README.md

 - I open port 22 for the Gitlab runner to able to SSH to the Bastion Instance and deploy docker.
 - I open port 80 and whitelisted the NAT IP in Security Group automatically by the Terraform script.
 This have to be done because if I only open the port 80 for Kubernetes Network, the pods unable to curl or access the application, because when pods access to outside (public aplication) it's using the NAT IP.
 - I also already tested when the pods access to the application by private to private.
 The output is not NAT IP but the private IP.

+Thank you so much for the time to reviewing my work!